gclef-cmu/15798-f25/syllabus.md

 ## Prerequisites

-- Graduate students in SCS and ECE are admitted without prerequisites, although relevant undergraduate coursework is recommended (see below).
+- Graduate students in SCS and ECE are admitted without prerequisites, although relevant background coursework is recommended (see below).
 - Other students who have already conducted related research or have relevant background coursework may be admitted at instructor discretion.

 **(Informal)** To succeed in the course, it is encouraged that all students have previously taken courses in: AI/ML, deep learning, signal processing, software engineering or programming (especially Python), and algorithms.
-We will assume background knowledge on fundamental generative AI topics like backpropagation and deep learning architectures.
+We will assume background knowledge on fundamental generative AI topics like deep learning architectures and backpropagation.

 It is also recommended that students have at least some background knowledge in music (e.g., can play an instrument and read sheet music) or coursework in computer music (e.g., took 15-322/622 at CMU).